 - black salt to taste (काला नमक स्वाद अनुसार)

 How to make Kachori Dough

 - Take a pan and heat the clarified butter to melt on low flame.
-Cook it till it melts (do not over heat it we only need melted clarified butter to prepare the dough).
+Cook it till it melts (do not overheat it).
+We only need clarified-butter to be melted to prepare the dough.

 - Take a large bowl and combine refined flour along with and salt and mix well.

-- Then, add melted clarified butter to above mixture and mix the clarified butter, with your finger tip.
+- Then, add melted clarified butter to the above mixture and mix the clarified butter, with your fingertip.